America's #1 Rated Reverse Mortgage Lender*

 There are three approaches to value as established by the Universal Standards of Professional Appraisal Practice (USPAP).
 Each has its place when appraising properties.
 There is the cost method: what does it cost to rebuild the home?
 The income approach: how much income will the property generate?

-And lastly, regarding the sales comparison approach, what will a knowledgeable buyer pay for a similar property in that market?
-The cost approach is used more to determine what the property would cost to rebuild and doesn’t indicate whether or not a knowledgeable buyer would actually pay that price.
+Lastly, regarding the sales comparison approach, what would a knowledgeable buyer pay for a comparable property in that market?
+The cost approach is used primarily to determine what the property would cost to rebuild and doesn’t indicate whether a knowledgeable buyer would actually pay that price.

-This doesn’t consider whether the property is an over-improvement for the area if it has outbuildings that are not common for the area, etc. It just says that if it were to burn down, this is what it would take to build it again as it currently stands.
+This doesn’t consider whether the property is an overimprovement for the area, whether it has outbuildings that are uncommon for the area, etc. It states that, if it were to burn down, this is what it would take to rebuild it as it currently stands.

 HUD does not intend to insure a loan on a property that is an over-improvement for the area or has unique features that if the borrower defaults and ends up owning the property, they can only sell for a fraction of the cost it took to build if that’s what they used for lending purposes so they do not allow appraisers to use this method when appraising for FHA-insured loans.

 The second approach mentioned is the income approach.
-This is a method of valuation used for commercial and multi-family properties whereby the value of the property is determined by the income it can generate.
+This valuation method is used for commercial and multifamily properties, in which the property’s value is determined by the income it can generate.

 HUD Appraisal Guidelines

-To be accurate, it relies on the appraiser actually being able to find similar sales.
-In addition to all their other manuals, HUD has an appraisal manual many hundreds of pages long laying out the requirements for an acceptable appraisal and practices.
+To be accurate, it relies on the appraiser being able to identify comparable sales.
+In addition to its other manuals, HUD has an appraisal manual, many hundreds of pages long, that lays out the requirements for acceptable appraisals and appraisal practices.

-Appraisers can’t go too far away to get these closed sales, they must be recent, they can’t make adjustments that are too high from the actual sales or the sale is not really all that comparable.
+Appraisers can’t go too far away to obtain these closed sales; they must be recent, they can’t make adjustments that are too high relative to the actual sales, or the sale is not sufficiently comparable.

-Using your example, if there are multiple sales of 5,000 square foot properties with similar building materials and finishes, the appraiser can see what those properties sold for and can determine a knowledgeable buyer in your market is willing to pay for that property.
-If all the houses around you, though, are the 2,500 square foot “cookie cutter” homes you reference, you could have a problem.
+Using your example, if multiple sales of 5,000-square-foot properties with similar building materials and finishes are available, the appraiser can see what those properties sold for and determine that a knowledgeable buyer in your market is willing to pay for the property.
+If all the houses around you, though, are the 2,500 square foot “cookie-cutter” homes you reference, you could have a problem.

 On the other hand, if there are no sales of similar homes and the appraiser tries to take a home that is much smaller and had inferior building materials that sold for $500,000 and adjust the value to $800,000 because the properties are so dissimilar with no sales to support his adjustments (60% adjustments), the appraisal would not be accepted by HUD.

-With no sales to support the adjustments, who is to say what a knowledgeable buyer in that market really will pay for that property?
+With no sales to support the adjustments, who is to say what a knowledgeable buyer in that market will actually pay for the property?
 And that’s also why three sales are required, not just one.
 One sale may be an anomaly and not necessarily support a market consensus.

-It may be your contention that your home is worth that much, but unless you have other sales to support that, there is no way to know that it is not just an over-improvement for the area.
+It may be your contention that your home is worth that much, but unless you have comparable sales to support it, there is no way to know whether it is merely an over-improvement for the area.

 Adjustments & Rebuttals